 Though we spend a lot of time thinking about ourselves, INFPs are not self-centered.
-Actually, I believe that our self-analytical minds make us more compassionate and open to others, because by observing our own thoughts, many of us (like the aforementioned Pessoa) come to the conclusion that we are fragmented beings, constantly in flux.
-This allows us relate to many types of people — because we’ve seen them all in ourselves.
+Actually, I believe that our self-analytical minds generally make us very compassionate and open to others, because by observing our own thoughts, many of us (like the aforementioned Pessoa) come to the conclusion that we are fragmented beings, constantly in flux.
+This allows us to relate to many types of people — because we’ve seen them all in ourselves.

 INFPs tend to worry a lot about how others are doing.
 We’re the kind of people who’ll ask if you’re okay, then become convinced that you’re lying when you promise that you really are fine.

 Nicknamed “the Mediator personality type,” INFPs will never be content with lives dedicated only to themselves and their own achievement, nor will they be satisfied lodged in systems of inequality and complacence.
 We truly value compassion in ourselves and others, often above all else.

 It pains us greatly when others are in pain, sometimes so much so that we take on that pain.
 This can be harmful, especially in relationships, where we may take on the entirety of the other person’s mental weight.
 Wanting to be close to the people you love can backfire when you have a mind as open and malleable as an INFP’s, because this sort of exchange can be like carrying another person’s backpack while hiking, then falling down the mountain under the weight of it, thus ending the entire expedition.

 When someone seems at once very compassionate and emotive yet also hesitant, perhaps afraid to open up too much, this person might be an INFP.